BottleRocketStudios/iOS-DebugKit/README.md

 DebugKit is designed to make it as simple as possible to build and display useful information about your project.
 It was built to replace all the individual debugging view controllers, making it easy to use the functionality that is needed in your specific use case, without the need to write it yourself.
 The framework includes a simple way to build a `DebugOptionsViewController` (or `DebugOptionsView` in Swift UI), containing a variety of debugging related information.

-To utilize `DebugViewController`, the first step is instantiation:
+To utilize `DebugOptionsViewController`, the first step is instantiation:

 ```swift
 let viewController = DebugOptionsViewController()